Course Outline

 - Customer Interactions (Revisited)

-- Revised interview techniques.
+- Revised interview techniques for addressing non-performing loans.

 - Negotiation Skills